EricLiu27/JS-AUG2023/js4_backend/readme.md

   - server.js
 - There are 4 folders inside the server -- configs, controllers, models, routes
 - server.js is the entry point that import the configs to connect to database, and import routes (which imports controller, which imports model)
-- No need to worry about the client folder.
-We will create it when it comes to the fullstack

 ## server.js
 - server.js is the entry point.
 Finish up step 1, 2, 3 first to get it up and running.
 Follow the platform or the lecture demo for backend_folder